-I have been burning down vacation time until my last day, which is today.
-I am 34 now, have had an exciting 14 year career as an engineer.
-You might think because I am quitting, I hated every minute of it.
+I’ve been burning down vacation time until my last day, which is today.
+I’m 34 now, and have had an exciting 14 year career as an engineer.
+You might think because I’m quitting, I hated every minute of it.
 But the job had its good and bad days.
 The good days were spent playing in flight simulators or catching a ride in the back of a high-tech aircraft.
 The job also paid well and I made many good friends.
 I might even be a bit jealous of the person who gets to take my place.
 There were however many days where I could envision much more amusing ways of passing my time.
-For that reason, I have been working toward financial independence and early retirement for years.
+For that reason, I’ve been working toward financial independence and early retirement for years.

 I was fortunate to have recognized lifestyle inflation early on in my career.
 You get out of school, start to make a buck, and all of the sudden you deserve better.
 How will everyone know you are successful if you don’t show it?
 With a mantra like that, it’s not surprising how quickly money can start flying out of your pockets.
 I exhausted my wallet a fair share of times, spending cash out at bars and fulfilling my adolescent dreams for sporty vehicles.
 Luckily, I also remembered what I learned in college – you can get wasted with friends for ten bucks at home, and a Honda Civic will take you anywhere you are willing to drive.
 Screw being frugal, that’s just economical.